Chemo-dynamical reconstruction of Milky Way globular cluster progenitors: Age-metallicity relations and the universality of multiple stellar populations: Methods

-We construct a probabilistic classification of Galactic GCs using five features per cluster: the Jacobi energy in the rotating bar frame $E_{J}$, the vertical angular momentum $L_z$, the perpendicular angular momentum $L_\perp = \sqrt{L_x^2 + L_y^2}$ (a proxy for orbital inclination), the radial action $J_r$, and the mean metallicity $[\mathrm{Fe/H}]$, all evaluated at their median MC values.
-These features span the energy, angular momentum, and radial action dimensions of orbital phase space; metallicity provides an independent chemical dimension that breaks the energy--$L_z$ degeneracy between in-situ and accreted clusters at low binding energy
+We constructed a probabilistic classification of Galactic GCs using five features per cluster: the Jacobi energy in the rotating bar frame ($E_{J}$), the vertical angular momentum ($L_z$), the perpendicular angular momentum, $L_\perp = \sqrt{L_x^2 + L_y^2}$ (a proxy for orbital inclination), the radial action ($J_r$), and the mean metallicity ($[\mathrm{Fe/H}]$), all evaluated at their median MC values.
+These features span the energy, angular momentum, and radial action dimensions of orbital phase space; metallicity provides an independent chemical dimension that breaks the energy--$L_z$ degeneracy between in situ and accreted clusters at low binding energy

-Six dynamical families were considered: Gaia--Sausage--Enceladus (GSE), Sagittarius (Sgr), Sequoia (Seq), \textit{in situ}, low-energy (lowE), and Helmi streams (H99).
+Six dynamical families were considered: GSE, Sgr, Seq, in situ, low-energy (lowE), and H99.
 For each family we fitted a multivariate Gaussian in standardised feature space using literature anchor clusters with robust prior associations \citep{massari19,massari23,youakim25}.
-To mitigate overfitting and allow physically motivated overlap between families, we applied strong covariance regularisation and softened class priors proportional to $\sqrt{N_{\rm anchor}}$.
+To mitigate over-fitting and allow physically motivated overlap between families, we applied strong covariance regularisation and softened class priors proportional to $\sqrt{N_{\rm anchor}}$.

 Posterior membership probabilities were computed via Bayesian inference from the class likelihoods and priors.
-All clusters receive a family assignment to their highest-probability class; classification confidence is communicated through \textit{secure}, \textit{likely}, and \textit{ambiguous} tiers rather than a hard probability threshold (Appendix~\ref{sec:appendix_classification}).
+All clusters receive a family assignment to their highest-probability class; classification confidence is communicated through `secure', `likely', and `ambiguous' tiers rather than a hard probability threshold (Appendix~\ref{sec:appendix_classification}).
 We verified that replacing hard assignments with probability-weighted regression leaves all MP results unchanged, as expected given that the majority of clusters have $p_{\rm max} \geq 0.90$.